ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Boost.md

 - [[2025-01-23]]
 	- #BoostDecay0 is now properly capped by #MoveInputY
 - [[2025-03-12]]
-	- #BoostDir is unlinked with acceleration and merely determine velocity direction
+	- #BoostDir is unlinked with acceleration and directly determines velocity direction
 	- #SpeedAccel is controlled by #BoostDecay to determine velocity
+	- #Momentum is now decreased by a Linear friction